 Unless you have a health complication that requires you to maintain extremely low humidity levels in the home (as directed by the doctor), the cold season is a time to keep the dehumidifier OFF and the humidifier ON.

-The only other time you should run a dehumidifier in winter is in the basement when your basement is too humid.
+The only other time you should run your basement dehumidifier in winter when your basement is too humid.
 However, make sure to turn it off as soon as you achieve a relative humidity of 60% or lower.

 What Else Do You Need to Know?